DataDog/kics/documentation/rules/k8s/tiller_is_deployed.md

 ### Description

- Tiller (Helm v2) should not be deployed, as it is deprecated and no longer supported.
+ Tiller (Helm v2) must not be deployed because it is deprecated and no longer supported.
+This rule detects resources that reference Tiller by resource name or labels (for example, `metadata.name`, `metadata.labels.app == "helm"`, or a `metadata.labels.name` containing "tiller").
+It also detects Tiller container images by name in `containers` or `initContainers`, including within pod templates (`spec.template`).

 ## Compliant Code Examples